reddit/node-platform/README.md

 }
 ```

+@r/platform also includes a `<BackAnchor/>` component.
+The `<BackAnchor/>` check to see if the linked url is the previous url in history.
+If it is, it calls `history.back()` (if the history API exists) instead of adding the destination to the browser's history.
+This makes links that say 'back' actually go back.

-You might want to do the same with Form. @r/platform exports a pre-connected form as well:
+@r/platform exports a pre-connected form as well:

 ```es6
 import React from 'react';